The Audition That Changed Everything

 - Share when you’ve upgraded your skills or gear.

-- Ask for referrals if they’re happy with your work.
+- Ask for referrals if a client’s happy with your work.

-I’ve had clients come back to me years later for new projects because I stayed on their radar.
-Voice acting is relationship-based.
+I’ve had clients come back years later for new projects because I stayed on their radar.
+Voice acting is relationship-based work.
 Treat it like one.

 What Nobody Tells You About Pay